 For Official Information Act (OIA) requests, that period is 25 December to 15 January, inclusive.
 That means any OIA requests submitted on 29 November or later may take a bit longer than you expected.

 Please be aware that any request under the Official Information Act may be published once it is completed.
-If a decision is made to publish the response sent to you, it will be published no earlier that 10 working days once the response is sent to the requestor.
+If a decision is made to publish the response sent to you, it will be published no earlier than 10 working days once the response is sent to the requestor.
 This timeline may exclude those requests that come via FYI.org as in sending the response it is already public information, so the timelines do not apply.

 Request information from the Ministry of Justice